Article by Chloe Adams RD – Freelance Dietitian Specialising in Digestive Health

 Fructose – This is fruit sugar and is actively absorbed in the small intestine when taken in equal measure to glucose.
 The glucose helps the fructose get out of the digestive tract into the body to be used as energy.
 When fructose is taken in, in excess of glucose, it cannot be absorbed properly.
 The fructose that is not absorbed then moves into the colon and behaves like a FODMAP.
 Fructose is in all fruit, even low FODMAP fruit, so it is not completely avoided as part of the Low FODMAP Diet.
 It is recommended to just have one portion (80g) at a time, and spread your intake of fruit over the day.
 Fructose is also found in natural products such as honey and agave nectar.

-Lactose – 30% of the population are lactose intolerant (5).
+Lactose – Approximately 65 percent of the human population has a reduced ability to digest lactose after infancy.
 This is when we don’t have enough of the enzyme lactase that helps us break down lactose for it to be absorbed in the body.
 When this breakdown process isn’t happening, the lactose moves through into the colon undigested and behaves like a FODMAP.
 After childhood, an individual’s ability to produce sufficient lactase slowly reduces and is why lactose intolerance is common.
 Lactose avoidance forms a part of the Low FODMAP Diet as a means of screening for lactose intolerance.
 Lactose is found in dairy products in particular milk and yoghurt.
 Cheese, butter and cream are actually naturally low in lactose, due to the fact most of the lactose is removed in the process of making them.

 The Low FODMAP Diet is a four- to eight-week reduction of FODMAPs.
 The exclusion part of the diet involves swapping around your diet to eliminate FODMAPs.
 During this phase of the diet symptoms often improve and completely subside in some.
 Once this has been achieved, and you have had a little time to enjoy improved symptoms, this is followed up by a reintroduction process.
 This part of the diet is just as important as the first part.
 The reintroduction phase is when you learn how each FODMAP interacts with your body.
 Your dietitian will talk you through how to introduce one FODMAP at a time, systematically, so you can test each FODMAP to understand how they influence your symptoms.
 Once you have completed this, you are in the driver’s seat!
 No longer do your symptoms control you: you control the symptoms.
 You can then decide how you want to bring FODMAPs back into your diet, dependent on the level of symptom control you require.
 By the end of the Low FODMAP Diet process, you will have learned how to settle symptoms down when you need to, and how FODMAPs affect you personally.
 With this knowledge, awareness and skill-set, you can manage symptoms independently long term.

-Powdered Huel is low FODMAP and for this reason it can be used alongside the Low FODMAP Diet and as part of your dietary routine if you have IBS.
-I experience IBS myself, and trialled Huel powder for a week, replacing both breakfast and lunch with a shake.
+Huel Powder v3.0 and Black Edition Huel are low FODMAP and for this reason they can be used alongside the Low FODMAP Diet and as part of your dietary routine if you have IBS.
+I experience IBS myself, and trialled Huel Powder for a week, replacing both breakfast and lunch with a shake.
 I was comfortable and can vouch for this practically, in addition to noting there are no FODMAPs on the ingredients list.
 If you have IBS and an extremely busy lifestyle where convenience is a top priority, Huel could form a part of your eating routine to ensure you are achieving a regular meal pattern and optimal nutrition.

-Please note: Huel Bars are not low FODMAP.
+Please note: Huel Hot & Savoury, Huel Ready-to-drink and Huel Bars are not low FODMAP.

 #huel your Instagram photo for chance to feature here, and win a pouch of Huel.